 Shell said it decided to discontinue work on the Carmon Creek thermal oil sands project because it "does not rank in its portfolio at this time."

-In Alaska, the company's first drilling produced only minor amounts of oil and gas.
+In Alaska, Shell had intended to access what the U.S. Geological survey estimated to be some 26 billion barrels of conventionally recoverable oil under Arctic waters.
+But the company's first drilling produced only minor amounts of oil and gas.

-"This, combined with the current economic and regulatory environment, has led Shell to cease further exploration activity offshore Alaska for the foreseeable future."
+"This, combined with the current economic and regulatory environment, has led Shell to cease further exploration activity offshore Alaska for the foreseeable future," the company said.

 Shell said it would still pay a dividend of 47 cents a share on third quarter earnings.